chitransh01/GDAADemo/README.md

 # GDAADemo

-GDAADemo is a minimal implementation of (S)CRUD functionality applied to both, the Google Drive Android API (GDAA), https://developers.google.com/drive/android, and the Google Drive Web APIs (REST) https://developers.google.com/drive/v2/reference
+GDAADemo is a minimal implementation of (S)CRUD functionality applied to both,<br/> the Google Drive Android API (GDAA), https://developers.google.com/drive/android, and<br/>
+the Google Drive Web APIs (REST) https://developers.google.com/drive/v2/reference

 The usage of REST vs GDAA APis is controlled by the 'USE_REST' boolean in